yezzey-gp/yezzey/notes/announce.md

 As you can see, the query performance of Yezzey is comparable to file system tables, while the storage price is comparable to PXF.
 We also tried [external tables using S3 protocol](https://docs.vmware.com/en/VMware-Greenplum/6/greenplum-database/admin_guide-external-g-s3-protocol.html) and got results similar to PXF.

+## Limitations and Roadmap
+1. Yezzey is compatible with [WAL-G](https://github.com/wal-g/wal-g).
+We want to make instant S3 offload when the table did not change much since recent backups.
+2. Local caching is not implemented yet.
+3. When you drop a table - it might be a part of WAL-G backup.
+Thus, S3 space is not immidiately released, but rather occupied until backup deletion.
+Probably one day this trait will be transformed into some form of time travel mechanism.
+4. We want to make data sharing possible.
+Some data catalog service would make possible to share same table between many clusters.
+5. Transforming Yezzey into access method would allow instant expand: ability to add new compute nodes without doing heavy redistribution operations.
+We reffer to this idea as [Yeneid](https://github.com/yezzey-gp/yeneid).

 ## Conclusion
 Yezzey is an open source Greenplum extension that provides data analytics with the performance of local drives and the price of S3-compatible storage.